 Grinding pass should be in the time frame of 8 to 12 seconds to go from one end to the other end of the edge.
 It is preferable to pass/grind the machine from left to right.
 1st edge will be passed tip to tail, turn ski around in vises and grind 2nd edge tail to tip.
 If you are grinding a lot of material with a Coarse stone it is ok to grind left to right and then continue back again right to left.
-Final polishing passes should always be done from left to right.
+Final polishing passes have the best results if done from left to right.

 - Which extra stones do I need?

 The machine comes with a medium stone (B-46) installed.
 This Medium finish is fine for most applications.
 The medium stone is a skiable finish.
 Great finish for SL and GS.